-Brief Description: Named after the Huetar word for crocodile, this national park is home to several ecosystems such as marshlands, lagoons, and gallery forests.
-Established in 1998, Carara is a favorite destination for bird watchers due to its immense amount of primary rain forest.
-It is also home to one of the largest populations of Scarlet Macaws in Costa Rica.
-Another reason why Carara is special is that it lies directly in the transition zone between the tropical dry rainforest and tropical rainforest.
-This mesh of two habitats means flora and fauna from both live in one area, making it an extremely biologically rich zone.
-Due to the humidity and abundance of trees, there are a lot of insects in this area and in turn, many birds since there is so much food.
-This national park is 20 square miles and it protects the river basin of the Rio Tárcoles.
-At one of the stations, you can even catch a glimpse of a crocodile during rainy season.
+Named for the Huetar word for crocodile, this national park is home to several ecosystems, including marshes, lagoons, and gallery forests.
+Created in 1998, Carara is a favorite destination for bird watchers because of its immense primary rainforest.
+It’s also home to one of the largest populations of scarlet macaws in Costa Rica.
+Carara lies directly in the transition zone between the dry tropical forest and tropical rainforest.
+The intersection of the two habitats makes it unique: flora and fauna from both live in one area.
+The high humidity and primary forests mean the area draws many bird species who feast on the abundant insect population.
+The park protects the Tárcoles River basin, where during the green season, you can catch sight of the famous Tárcoles crocodiles at one of the stations.

-What to wear: Comfortable shoes and clothes, sunscreen.
+What to wear: Sunscreen, sneakers, comfortable clothes, hat